bkuhn/talks/LinuxFestNorthWest-2011/Compliance/compliance.markdown

 + MySQL would shake down GPL users to buy proprietary licenses they didn't need.

-+ I wish I'd realize how corrupt this is sooner.
++ I wish I'd identified this as corruption sooner.

 # Embedded Violations Prevalent